jamesqo/cisco-webapp-api/README.md

 ## Instructions

 Go to https://www.reddit.com/prefs/apps and get a new client ID and client secret.
-Then run the following commands:
+Then run

 ```
 export CWA_ID=your_client_id